AdaGold/trek/README.md

 - **Wave 3** While viewing a single trip, you can reserve a spot
   - Use a form to submit your name to reserve a spot on the trip you are viewing
 - **For All Waves**
-  - Any dynamic elements on the page shall be rendered using Underscore templates
   - Any errors encountered while interacting with the API shall be politely reported to the user
   - You shall use HTML best-practices.
 You should organize your HTML by grouping content using semantic HTML tags.
   - Site should be attractively styled, using Foundation for a responsive grid layout